My Journey as a Software Developer

 There are a myriad of podcasts and highly-visible software developers out there; find your preferred technology and then search for relevant podcasts.
 There's a fit for everyone!

-Twitter and LinkedIn can be an exceptional place to connect and interact with other professional developers - many of whom have worked on or created the very libraries and packages you use every day.
+X (formerly Twitter) and LinkedIn can be an exceptional place to connect and interact with other professional developers - many of whom have worked on or created the very libraries and packages you use every day.
 Following people who have made significant contributions to technology is rewarding and very accessible.

-3. Automate Yourself: Work Different
+3. Automate Yourself: Work Differently

 I've come across the notion that some developers feel the need to keep themselves employed by overcomplicating their work.
 The thought is that if they make their work so overly complex, nobody else can take it over and their tenure with the company is guaranteed.

-The truth is, that there are countless developers out there who not only can take it over, but they will gladly do so.
+The truth is that there are countless developers out there who not only can take it over, but they will gladly do so.
 Over-complicating your work for job security only makes their onboarding a bit more challenging.

 I've found the opposite effort to be true: automate yourself.